chuckbergeron/chuckbergeron.github.io/_posts/2017-09-09-worldspace-vr-ui-performance-optimizations-in-unity.md

 After using Unity 3 and 4 for a while, I found the default `Text` component lacking.
 The result of text was almost always blurry, and the hack to make it crisper (size the font waaay up and scale the transform waaay down) felt silly.
 After learning about TextMeshPro, and all the amazing improvements it offered I thought it would be ideal to use in VR for Skytropolis.
 Thankfully, Unity <a href="https://blogs.unity3d.com/2017/03/20/textmesh-pro-joins-unity/"> agreed and purchased TextMeshPro</a> to provide it for free to all of us Unity game developers.

 Integrating TextMeshPro properly came with it's own learning curve.
 Thankfully there is fantastic documentation and forum discussion on how to use it best.
-Here's a quick guide on what I found most beneficial.
+Here's my notes on what I found most beneficial:

-If you're not using any of TextMeshPro's advanced features (glow, bevel, lighting, etc), the recommendation is to use the TextMeshPro mobile shader.
+If you're not using any of TextMeshPro's advanced features (glow, bevel, lighting, etc), the recommendation is to use the simpler TextMeshPro Mobile Shader.

 Also, it's recommended to use Material Presets.
 We use one font and therefore, one TextMeshPro font asset, with 2 material presets.
 One material preset is for any UI canvas elements (TextMeshPro UGUI components), and another is for regular TextMeshPro components (meshes drawn in the world that aren't children of a UI canvas).
-This is important so that each piece of text shows up correctly based on it's layer (z-depth), and the mobile shader is to keep the text as simple as possible for the engine to render.
+This is important so that each piece of text shows up correctly based on it's layer (Z-depth), and the mobile shader is to keep the text as simple as possible for the engine to render.

 More on the TextMeshPro Mobile Shader: <a href="https://www.youtube.com/watch?v=X5eHU0VUMbs">Mobile Shader on YouTube</a>